Firebox Cloud Feature Differences

 Licensing and Services

 For Firebox Cloud with a BYOL license, you must activate a license key for Firebox Cloud on the WatchGuard website, and add the feature key to your instance of Firebox Cloud.
-For more information, see Deploy Firebox Cloud on AWS or Deploy Firebox Cloud on Microsoft Azure.
+For more information, go to Deploy Firebox Cloud on AWS or Deploy Firebox Cloud on Microsoft Azure.

 For Firebox Cloud on AWS, you assign an Elastic IP (EIP) address to the external interface.
 For Firebox Cloud on Azure, you can configure the external interface with a dynamic or static IP address.
-The internal IP addresses are assigned based on the private networks assigned to your Firebox Cloud instance.
+The internal IP addresses are assigned based on the private networks assigned to your Firebox Cloud instance in AWS or Azure.

-Firebox Cloud supports a secondary network IP address on the external interface in Fireware v12.1 and higher.
+Firebox Cloud supports one or more secondary IP addresses on the external interface in Fireware v12.1 and higher.

 Default Firebox Configuration